dfrnt-com/gatsby-mdx-remote/README.md

 In below createPages example we use `getNode()` to resolve the node.
 The reason is that there is some interoperability issue, where at least one local mdx node is required for the GraphQL types to be properly created.
 Using createPages like below is a workaround for that issue.

 Therefore the suggestion to create at least one real local MDX file, any page really, so that the GraphQL configuration is updated for Mdx nodes.
 If so, a regular GraphQL query can be used.

+Out of your original node, "MyNodeType", an "mdxMyNodeType" will be created that contains the `childMdx` node pointing to the Mdx node.

 ```javascript
 exports.createPages = async ({ graphql, actions, reporter, getNode }) => {